Important Lessons to Get You on Your Way to Profitability

-Never let them interfere while you are trading.
+Never let your emotions interfere while you are trading.
 Greed and fear both are detrimental as having greed for more profits usually ends up in losing the already-earned money.
-Fear of losing your trades compels the trader to close the position at loss and he does so too, and soon after that he realizes that the market has started moving in his favorable direction.
+Fear of losing your trades compels the trader to close the position at loss and they do so too, and soon after that they realize that the market has started moving in their favorable direction.
 Therefore, the market always supports those who keep calm, are patient with their trades, and avoid getting overwhelmed by unfavorable market movement.

-Once the trader has incurred loss in previous trades, he thinks to cover that loss up and enters the market again thinking that he would cover it up easily.
-But unfortunately, he keeps on losing more as the positions entered were based on emotions rather than rationale.
-This really brings his confidence level down and his fear increases due to which he often fails to enter in the market when the direction is clear.
-So opportunity cost doesn’t let his account grow.
+Once the trader has incurred loss in previous trades, they think to cover that loss up and enters the market again thinking that they would cover it up easily.
+But unfortunately, they keep on losing more as the positions entered were based on emotions rather than any rationale.
+This leads to severe overtrading and eventually brings their confidence level down and their fear increases due to which they often fail to enter in the market when the direction is clear.
+So, the opportunity cost doesn’t let their account grow.

 Trading styles differ among traders, depending on their time feasibility and ease with which they can trade.
-However, most traders prefer trading in the European or U.S session as the market usually does not have choppiness in it and has 80% probability to move in one single direction.
+However, most traders prefer trading in the European or US sessions as the market usually does not have choppiness in it and has 80% probability to move in one single direction.

-The fundamentals including the speech or conferences by the policymakers have been reflecting a deep impact on the market, so it is highly recommended for the traders to close their positions before such events as the technical points normally fail because of high volatility.
+The fundamentals including the speech or conferences by the policymakers have been reflecting a deep impact on the market, so it is highly recommended for the traders to close their positions before such events.
+Technical points normally fail because of high volatility during or immediately after such announcements.
 Plus, don’t forget to close your trades on Friday before the market closes for weekend because you never know what news or decisions might come up by the policymakers on weekend, due to which the market may open in huge gaps.

-To identify the trend, follow the 200 EMA on daily, four-hour, and one-hour chart where the price moving above the EMA line represents a bullish trend, whereas price movement falling below that line means the trend is bearish.
+To identify the trend, follow the 200 EMA on daily, 4-hour, and hourly charts where the price moving above the EMA line represents a bullish trend, whereas price movement falling below that line means the trend is bearish.

-If you are new to trading, playing it safe is what you need to focus on along with building up your confidence and balance because once it’s lost at the beginning then you might end up quitting forex trading as it may seem to you as a futile thing.
+If you are new to FX trading, playing it safe is what you need to focus on along with building up your confidence and balance because once it’s lost at the beginning, then you might end up quitting Forex trading as it may seem to you as a futile thing.

 by Nils Rehfeldt